Volunteer Position: Director – Board of Directors

 About Us

-The Victoria Sexual Assault Centre is a feminist organization committed to ending sexualized violence through healing, education, and prevention.
-We are dedicated to supporting women and all trans survivors of sexual assault and childhood sexual abuse through advocacy, counselling, and empowerment.
+The Victoria Sexual Assault Centre (VSAC) is a feminist organization committed to ending sexualized violence through healing, education, and prevention.
+We support women and all trans survivors of sexual assault and childhood sexual abuse through advocacy, counselling, and empowerment.

 The Role

-We are seeking new Board Directors who are committed to supporting the work of the Victoria Sexual Assault Centre (VSAC).
+We are seeking new Board Directors who are committed to supporting VSAC’s work.

-To reflect the diversity of the community we serve, we strive for VSAC’s Board to include the voices of historically and persistently underrepresented and marginalized communities.
+To reflect the diversity of the community we serve, we aim for the Board to include voices from historically and persistently underrepresented and marginalized communities.

 We especially encourage applications from: